Lithobates clamitans clamitans

 Green frogs are green, greenish brown, brownish, yellowish green, and olive, with some rare individuals being blue.
 They are generally brighter in front with small, random black spots.
 Their legs have dark bands across them and their skin is yellowish or white below the bands.
 Males usually have a bright yellow throat.
 Their tympanum ( visible external ear on the side of their heads) is large.
 The tympanum is much larger than the eye in males and is the same size as the eye in females.
 They have a well defined back ridge that extends from the back of the eye and continues the length of their body.
 Their toes are well webbed and their first fingers do not extend beyond their second fingers.
 The adults are 7.5 to 12.5 cm in length (3 to 5 inches).

-Green frogs (Lithobates clamitans clamitans) are native only to the Nearctic region.
-They are found in the United States and Canada from Maine and the Maritime provinces of Canada through the Great Lakes region and into western Ontario and Oklahoma, south to eastern Texas, east into northern Florida and extending up the entire east coast of the United States.
-(Harding, 1997)
+Green frogs are native only to the Nearctic region.
+They are found in the United States and Canada from Maine and eastern Canada through the Great Lakes region to western Ontario and Oklahoma, south to eastern Texas, east into northern Florida and extending up the entire east coast of the United States.

-Green frogs are active during the day and at night.
+Male green frogs establish breeding territories and maintain them throughout the breeding period.
+Territories are found in shallow water and are 3-20 feet in diameter.
+Males will usually sing from selected areas inside the territory while occasionally patrolling the outside edge.
+Green Frogs are active during the day and at night.
 They become dormant during cold weather.
-Green frogs are mainly solitary, except during the breeding season, when they congregate at breeding ponds.
+Green Frogs are mainly solitary, except during the breeding season, when they congregate at breeding ponds.

-Green frogs produce as many as six different calls.
-Males attracting a mate give an advertisement call and a high-intensity advertisement call.
-Their advertisement call has been compared to the pluck of a loose banjo string.
+Green Frogs use different calls for a wide variety of purposes.
+Their advertisment call has been compared to the pluck of a loose banjo string.
+If another male enters his territory the male will give a series of growls followed by an advertisement call.
+Green Frogs produce as many as six different calls.
+Males attracting a mate give the advertisement call and a high-intensity advertisement call.
 Male frogs defending a territory from an intruding male usually give aggressive calls and growls.
 The release call is given by non-receptive females and by males accidentally grabbed by another male.
 Finally, the alert call is given by males and females when startled or attacked by a predator.

 Green frogs are preyed upon by a variety of animals.
 Tadpoles and eggs are eaten by leeches, dragonfly larvae, other aquatic insects, fish, turtles, and herons.
 Adult frogs are eaten by larger frogs, turtles, snakes, herons, other wading birds, raccoons, otters, mink, and humans.